 Celebrate the holidays with your favorite seasonal coffee in cookie form!
 These festive peppermint mocha macarons are filled with a creamy mocha buttercream, drizzled with chocolate and topped with a sprinkling of crushed peppermint!

-Welcome to adventures in macaron making: episode one!
-I’ve been meaning to experiment with macarons for awhile now, but just haven’t had the time to properly develop the flavors I wanted for the notoriously finicky cookies.
-But now that the holidays have got me in an uncontrollable baking craze, I’ve been finding inspiration for macaron flavors all over the place.
+Now that the holidays have me in an uncontrollable baking craze, I’ve been finding inspiration for macaron flavors all over the place.
 For example, what better way to celebrate my favorite seasonal coffee than to make peppermint mocha macarons?

 preparing your ingredients